Audiences watch the Crucifixion

 Wharto forsoke thou me,

-It’s even a word-for-word translation (except for “full free”) in a way that modern English can’t do, since word order has become more rigid over time.
+It’s even a word-for-word translation (except for the addition of “full free”), in a way that modern English can’t do, since word order has become more rigid over time.

 The play may be one of the most sophisticated in dramatic production.
 Jesus speaks his last words, “My Fadir, here [hear] my bone [boon],For nowe all thyng is done.
 My spirite to thee right sone Comende I in manus tuas.”
 Then the dialogue shifts among the group at the cross and the officials who are observing at a little distance.
 Mary, John and Mary Cleophe (a friend also present) speak with gentle grief, while Pilate and the two priests congratulate a job well done.
 Pilate even tells the attending soldiers to go visit a brothel!